A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Section 6008 of the FFCRA provided states with a 6.2 percentage point increase in their federal Medicaid matching funding for the duration of the COVID public health emergency period, as long as the state Medicaid program:

-• keeps its eligibility standards no more restrictive than they were at the start of 2020,
+• kept its eligibility standards no more restrictive than they were at the start of 2020,

-• does not raise premiums above the levels they were at in January 2020,
+• dids not raise premiums above the levels they were at in January 2020,

-• provides no-cost coverage for COVID testing and treatment,
+• provided no-cost coverage for COVID testing and treatment,

-• does not terminate enrollees’ coverage for the duration of the COVID emergency period, unless they move out of the state or request that their coverage be terminated.
+• did not terminate enrollees’ coverage during the COVID emergency period, unless they moved out of the state or requested that their coverage be terminated.

 Those rules ended on March 31, 2023, under the terms of the Consolidated Appropriations Act that was enacted in late 2022.
-Here’s our overview of what to expect in terms of Medicaid eligibility redeterminations and disenrollments during the “unwinding” of the COVID-related continuous coverage rule.
+Here’s our overview of where things stand at the one-year mark in the “unwinding” of the pandemic-era Medicaid continuous coverage rule..

 Medicaid work requirements